henryhobhouse/react-static-images/readme.md

 TODO:

-- Cache Invalidation
 - Webpack Loader to update image props in JSX at build time
-- MDX plugin to update MAST at build time (for MDX webpack loader only)
+- React component to render the images
 - Manual publish to NPM
-- Add versioning (likely via lerna)
+- Add versioning (likely using semantic release)
 - Update github actions config to auto publish on merge to main branch
 - Documentation (readme/wikis)
 - Consideration of runtime updates (no need to eject webpack config in CRA).